Mellon Square

 Historic Design

-The square features a distinctive Modernist design with triangular-patterned paving made of marble from Belgium, Italy, and Maryland.
-Mature American Sweetgum trees provide shade, while raised planters contain shrubs and seasonal flowers.
+The square has a distinctive Modernist design with triangular patterns in its paving, crafted from marble sourced from Belgium, Italy, and Maryland.
+Mature American Sweetgum trees create welcome patches of shade, while raised planters burst with shrubs and seasonal blooms that add splashes of color throughout the year.

 Urban Oasis